-Choosing an ob gyn can be a pretty daunting experience for some women.
+Choosing the right obstetrician can be a daunting experience for some women.

-According to a BellyBelly forum poll, over 47% of women choose their ob gyn based on recommendations from their friends.
+According to a BellyBelly poll, over 47% of women chose their obstetrician based on recommendations from their friends.

-However, something important to recognise is an ob gyn who was ideal for your friend’s birth may not be ideal for yours.
+However, something important to consider is an obstetrician who was ideal for your friend’s birth may not be ideal for yours.

-Not everyone will want the same experiences and preferences for childbirth, nor appreciate the same personality traits in the people who care for them.
+We don't always want the same experiences and preferences for childbirth as someone else, nor appreciate the same personality traits in the people who care for us.